rancher/rancher-docs/versioned_docs/version-2.12/api/workflows/kubeconfigs.md

 ## Creating a Kubeconfig

-Admins can delete any Kubeconfig, while regular users can only delete their own.
-When a Kubeconfig is deleted, the kubeconfig tokens are also deleted.
-E.g. using a service account `system:admin` will lead to the following error:
+Only a **valid and active** Rancher user can create a Kubeconfig.
+E.g. trying to create a Kubeconfig using `system:admin` service account will lead to an error:

 ```bash
 kubectl create -o jsonpath='{.status.value}' -f -<<EOF